z-r0crypt/Coursera-Software-Security/notes/week1.md

 - White-box approach: focuses on the code itself, or internals of the program
 - Black-box approach: largely ignores the internals of the program and looks at it from the outside as a whole

+# Buffer Overflow
+- A buffer is any contiguous chunk of memory assiociated with a variable value or field
+- Overflow refers to any time a program tries to read/write more data than the buffer can hold
+- Since most compilers assume that there will only be as much data is needed and allocated, it will read whatever data happens to come next in memory
+- Ideally, you would write code to check for out of bounds indexes, as this undefined area can be used maliciously

+### History of Buffer overflows

+- Morris Worm - 1998
+- CodeRed - 2001
+- SQL Slammer - 2003
+- X11 Server buffer overflow - discovered in 2014; stayed there for 23 years

 # Memory Layout Overview
 - The process itself believes that it owns all of the memory

 - From bottom to top:
+  - 0x00000000
   - Text segment (the code)
   - Initialized data (`static count int y = 10;`)
   - Unitialized data (`static int x;`)
   - The Heap - area that malloc manages
+  - Runtime Area
   - The Stack - holds local variables along with metadata that the program uses to call and return from functions
   - Command line arguments and environment variables, these are set when the process starts